DylanParenzee/learn_journ/README.md

 Todays session was a contiuation of styling within react, and also moved on in part to best practices when included javascript in our JSX files.
 Moving on to more practice with props tomorrow.

+<b>Wednesday 19.01.22</b>

+Continued with revision of styling within react and the moved on to practice with props today, including declaration, best practices, destructuring and children properties, getting very comfortable with utilising objects.
+Awesome stuff, gotta try and get as much done as I can before the bookcmap starts in a couple weeks.